Skip to main content

 Read & Write

-• Read & write access to all resources (except settings) in the project
+• Read & write access to all resources (except settings) in the workspace

 • Can create, edit, and delete surveys